-We have acted as bond counsel to the Minnesota Housing Finance Agency (the "Agency") in connection with the authorization, issuance and delivery by the Agency of its Residential Housing Finance Bonds, 2020 Series A, in the aggregate principal amount of \$20,850,000 (the "2020 Series A Bonds"), its Residential Housing Finance Bonds, 2020 Series B, in the aggregate principal amount of \$149,150,000 (the "2020 Series B Bonds"), and its Residential Housing Finance Bonds, 2020 Series C (Taxable), in the aggregate principal amount of \$60,000,000 (the "2020 Series C Bonds" and, together with the 2020 Series A Bonds and the 2020 Series B Bonds, the "2020 Series Bonds"), each series of which is issuable only as fully registered bonds of single maturities in denominations as are provided in the Series Resolution referenced below.
+We have acted as bond counsel to the Minnesota Housing Finance Agency (the "Agency") in connection with the authorization, issuance and delivery by the Agency of its Residential Housing Finance Bonds, 2020 Series D, in the aggregate principal amount of \$19,300,000 (the "2020 Series D Bonds"), and its Residential Housing Finance Bonds, 2020 Series E, in the aggregate principal amount of \$130,700,000 (the "2020 Series E Bonds" and, together with the 2020 Series D Bonds, the "2020 Series Bonds"), each series of which is issuable only as fully registered bonds of single maturities in denominations as are provided in the Series Resolutions referenced below.

-The 2020 Series Bonds are dated, mature on the dates, bear interest at the rates and are payable as provided in the Series Resolution referenced below.
-The 2020 Series Bonds are subject to optional, mandatory and special redemption prior to maturity, including special redemption at par, all as provided in the Series Resolution referenced below.
+The 2020 Series Bonds are dated, mature on the dates, bear interest at the rates and are payable as provided in the Series Resolutions referenced below.
+The 2020 Series Bonds are subject to optional, mandatory and special redemption prior to maturity, including special redemption at par, all as provided in the Series Resolutions referenced below.

-As bond counsel, we have examined certificates as to facts, estimates and circumstances and certified copies of resolutions and proceedings of the Agency and other documents we considered necessary as the basis for this opinion, including the Agency's Amended and Restated Bond Resolution adopted August 24, 1995, as amended and supplemented (the "Bond Resolution"), and a Series Resolution adopted July 25, 2019 (the "Series Resolution").
+As bond counsel, we have examined certificates as to facts, estimates and circumstances and certified copies of resolutions and proceedings of the Agency and other documents we considered necessary as the basis for this opinion, including the Agency's Amended and Restated Bond Resolution adopted August 24, 1995, as amended and supplemented (the "Bond Resolution"), and Series Resolutions adopted July 25, 2019 and May 28, 2020 (the "Series Resolutions").
 As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials furnished to us without undertaking to verify the same by independent investigation.

-Applicable federal tax law, including certain provisions of Sections 143 and 148 of the Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements which must be met subsequent to the delivery of the 2020 Series A Bonds and the 2020 Series B Bonds (together, the "2020 Series Tax-Exempt Bonds") in order that interest on the 2020 Series Tax-Exempt Bonds may be excluded from gross income for federal income tax purposes.
-The Agency has covenanted in the Bond Resolution and Series Resolution to comply with the requirements of applicable federal tax law and for such purpose to adopt and maintain appropriate procedures.
-In rendering this opinion, we have assumed compliance by the Agency with and enforcement by the Agency of the provisions of the Bond Resolution and Series Resolution.
+Applicable federal tax law, including certain provisions of Sections 143 and 148 of the Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements which must be met subsequent to the delivery of the 2020 Series Bonds in order that interest on the 2020 Series Bonds may be excluded from gross income for federal income tax purposes.
+The Agency has covenanted in the Bond Resolution and Series Resolutions to comply with the requirements of applicable federal tax law and for such purpose to adopt and maintain appropriate procedures.
+In rendering this opinion, we have assumed compliance by the Agency with and enforcement by the Agency of the provisions of the Bond Resolution and Series Resolutions.